 Headed by Prof Richard Maude, the Epidemiology Department at MORU works in close collaboration with other departments and units across the MORU network, national disease control programmes and a broad range of other collaborators.
 In all projects, the Epidemiology Department works with policy-makers as partners to address the scientific questions most pertinent to the disease control and elimination agendas and generate evidence to inform policy decisions.

-Established in 2016, MORU Epidemiology has grown to over 30 people based in 10 countries.
-The Department published 43 peer-reviewed research papers since its founding.
-In 2018, Epidemiology supervised and trained 2 DPhil, 5 PhD and 1 MSc students.
+Established in late 2016, MORU Epidemiology has grown to over 30 people based in 10 countries.
+The Department published 45 peer-reviewed research papers since its founding.
+Staff in Epidemiology currently supervise 2 DPhil, 5 PhD and 1 MSc students.